 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
 The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2018.
 Earlier application is encouraged.
-The District doesn't believe this statement will have a significant impact on the District's financial statements.
+The District is in the process of determining the impact this Statement will have on the financial statements.